 BROCHURE ACCURACY & PRICES

-The Organiser has used its best endeavours to ensure that the information contained in this brochure is current and accurately represents the holidays on offer.
-However, for example, facilities, special attractions and services may not be open or available due to renovation or maintenance work, low occupancy levels, adverse weather conditions, etc. Unfortunately, such changes are beyond our control and we reserve the right to change the particulars in this brochure.
-Where we are aware that a facility or service advertised in this brochure will not be open or available during the period of your holiday, we will take steps, wherever possible, to notify you prior to travel.
-This brochure was published in August 2011 and the details and prices contained in it are valid from August 2011 until publication of any revised edition.
-Holidays in this brochure operate from November 2011 to April 2012.
-All information is correct at time of going to press but subject to change without notice.
+The Organiser has used its best endeavours to ensure that the information contained in brochures is current and accurately represents the holidays on offer.
+However, for example, facilities, special attractions and services may not be open or available due to renovation or maintenance work, low occupancy levels, adverse weather conditions, etc. Unfortunately, such changes are beyond our control and we reserve the right to change the particulars in any brochure.
+Where we are aware that a facility or service advertised in a brochure will not be open or available during the period of your holiday, we will take steps, wherever possible, to notify you prior to travel.
+All information in brochures is correct at time of going to press but subject to change without notice.

 Baggage allowance and hand luggage details can be found on your travel documents (emailed prior to your departure).
 Charges will be incurred for excess baggage.
 Please check for baggage allowance at time of booking.

 Please be advised that guests who leave items in resort should make a claim through their insurance.
 Topflight cannot be held responsible for items left in resort or arrange for return of these items to Ireland.